Battle of Shiroyama: Aftermath

 Financially, crushing the Satsuma Rebellion cost the government a total of ¥420,000,000 (£8,400,000), forcing Japan off the gold standard and causing the government to print paper currency.
 Economic effects of the Satsuma Rebellion resulted in the passing of the Act of 4 February 1877, which reduced the land tax from 3% to 2.5%.
 The Rebellion reduced Japan's yearly expenditure from £13,700,000 to £10,250,000, and it raised Japan's national debt from £28,000,000 to £70,000,000.

 The rebellion also effectively ended the samurai class, as the new Imperial Japanese Army built on heimin conscripts had proven itself in battle.
 More critically, the defeat of the samurai displayed the power of modern artillery and rifles, against which a banzai charge had no appreciable effect.
-In 1889, Saigō was posthumously pardoned.
+In 1889, the Meiji-era government posthumously pardoned Saigō.
 Statues in Ueno Park, Tokyo and near the ruins of Kagoshima Castle stand in his memory.
 Saigō Takamori was labelled as a tragic hero by the people, and his actions were considered an honorable example of bushido and Yamato-damashii.

 In popular culture

+The battle and actions of Takamori are depicted in the final scenes of the 2003 American film, The Last Samurai, directed by Edward Zwick.

-Battle is featured in song Shiroyama on album The Last Stand of Swedish heavy metal band Sabaton.
+The song "Shiroyama" on the album The Last Stand by the Swedish power metal band Sabaton is about the battle of Shiroyama.